-Water vapour – simple humidity – is the actually the largest single greenhouse gas.
+Water vapour – simple humidity – is actually the largest single greenhouse gas.
 It also forms an important link between the land and the ocean: it is a carrying mechanism transporting energy around the globe and is therefore a major driver of weather patterns.

 This fact is shown most forcefully by the violent hurricanes and typhoons powered by evaporation from tropical oceans.
 However water vapour concentration varies strongly in space and time across the planet, evaporating from warm water surfaces only to fall back to Earth as rainfall.